What is the Difference Between Extortion and Blackmail?

 What is Blackmail?

 In contrast to extortion, the term “blackmail” encompasses threats made by private persons to gain anything of value.
-And generally, a “thing of value” is broadly defined--it includes not only money and property, but also sexual favors.
+And generally, a “thing of value” is broadly defined--it includes not money and property, but also sexual favors.

 What About Larceny?